ArCho48/ArCho48.github.io/index.md

 published: true
 ---

 I am a second-year PhD student in the department of [Electrical & Computer Engineering](https://eceweb.rice.edu/) at [Rice University](https://www.rice.edu/), advised by [Dr. Santiago Segarra](http://segarra.rice.edu/).
-My current interests lie in machine learning and it's applications in network sciences.
+My current interests lie in machine learning and it's applications in network analytics.

 Prior to this, I was a researcher at [Innovation Labs](https://www.tcs.com/research-and-innovation), [Tata Consultancy Services](https://www.tcs.com/) where I was a part of the Deep Learning & Artificial Intelligence group headed by [Dr. Lovekesh Vig](https://in.linkedin.com/in/lovekesh-vig-5ba6ba2).